 Related work experience is essential for training and development managers.
-Many positions require work experience in training and development or another human resources field, management, or teaching.
-For example, many training and development managers start out as training and development specialists.
+Many positions require work experience in management, teaching, or training and development or another human resources field.
+For example, some training and development managers start out as training and development specialists.
 Some employers also prefer experience in the industry in which the company operates.
-Increasingly, employers are looking for workers with experience in information technology as organizations introduce more e-learning and technology-based tools.

 Licenses, Certifications, and Registrations

-Although training and development managers are not required to be certified, certification can show professional expertise and credibility.
-Some employers prefer to hire certified candidates, and some positions may require certification.
+Although it is not required for training and development managers, certification may show professional expertise.
+Some employers prefer to hire candidates who have certification, and some positions require it.

 Many professional associations for human resources professionals offer classes to enhance the skills of their members.
 Some associations, including the Association for Talent Development and the International Society for Performance Improvement, specialize in training and development and offer certification programs.
 The Society for Human Resource Management offers general human resources certification.

 Business skills.
-Training and development managers must understand business operations in order to match training to the business’s strategic goals.
+Training and development managers must understand business operations in order to match training with business goals.
 They also need to be able to plan and adhere to budgets.

 Communication skills.
-Training and development managers must clearly communicate information and facilitate learning by diverse audiences.
-They also must be able to effectively convey instructions to their staff.
+Training and development managers must clearly convey information to diverse audiences.
+They also must be able to effectively instruct their staff.

 Critical-thinking skills.
 Training and development managers use critical-thinking skills when assessing classes, materials, and programs.
-They must identify the training needs of an organization and recognize where changes and improvements can be made.
+They must identify the training needs of an organization and make changes and improvements as required.